 Key Partner Institutions

-APLU, Eastern Michigan University, Middle Tennessee State University, RMC Research, University of Arizona, and Utah State University
+APLU, Eastern Michigan University, Middle Tennessee State University, RMC Research, University of Arizona, University of Nebraska-Lincoln, and Utah State University

 Gary Martin (chair)